Ada Clare and the Bohemian Tidal Wave

 Stoddard was drawn aside by missionaries in charge, and assured, in a low voice, that Ada Clare was an unspeakable person; that he must avoid her as he would the shadow of sin; and that, “she was at that moment on the Island of Hawaii consorting with the goddess Pele who dwelt in the sulphurous depths of the greatest living volcano in the world and that the two were no doubt in their natural element.”

 Their attempt to ostracise Ada Clare failed miserably.
 She first won over Dr. Robert Crichton Wyllie, the Foreign Minister of Hawaii, who had close connections to the Royal family.
 His sponsorship of Ada resulted in an invitation for her to attend court at the royal palace.
 She was soon sitting with Wyllie next to Dowager Queen Emma’s royal pew during Sunday service at the Anglican Church.
-The missionaries that warned Stoddard against Clare begged her to procure her photograph and autograph for them.
+The missionaries that warned Stoddard against Clare begged him to procure her photograph and autograph for them.

 Charles and Ada had an intimacy as friends that had a hidden dimension: they were both “outsiders” because their sexuality went against what was acceptable in their social and religious milieu.
 Ada flaunted her sexuality and was open about being the unmarried mother of her child.
 In Hawaii, Stoddard was free to openly frolic with young Kanaka boys.
 Many Bohemians, like Stoddard and later Aimée Crocker who sought sexual liberation, found refuge in Colonial outposts in the Pacific as well as Africa, Southeast Asia and the Caribbean Islands.